 Thesis and dissertation proofreading

-From my experience of proofreading more than 200 theses and dissertations over two decades, I’ve found that everyone – whether you’re a native English speaker or international student benefits from having another pair of eyes look over their work.
+From my experience of proofreading more than 200 academic theses and dissertations over two decades, I’ve found that everyone – whether you’re a native English speaker or international student benefits from having another pair of eyes look over their work.
 When it comes to thesis and dissertation proofreading, the consequences of errors going unchecked can be severe.

 As a published academic myself, my research on Shakespeare, specifically the authorship debates surrounding the early history plays, has appeared in leading international journals.
 My PhD thesis was published as When Harey Met Shakespeare: The Genesis of The First Part of Henry the Sixth (VDM Verlag, 2008).

-1. Corrects spelling, grammar and punctuation
+1. Correct spelling, grammar and punctuation

 • Typos